datarobot-oss/terraform-aws-dr-infra/README.md

 #### Description
 Uses the [terraform-aws-eks-pod-identity](https://github.com/terraform-aws-modules/terraform-aws-eks-pod-identity) module to create a pod identity for the `external-dns` service account in the `external-dns` namespace with an [IAM policy](https://github.com/terraform-aws-modules/terraform-aws-eks-pod-identity/blob/master/external_dns.tf) that allows the creation of DNS resources within the specified DNS zone.

-Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://charts.bitnami.com/bitnami/external-dns` helm chart into the `external-dns` namespace.
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `external-dns` helm chart from the `https://charts.bitnami.com/bitnami` repo into the `external-dns` namespace.

 `external-dns` is used to automatically create DNS records for ingress resources in the Kubernetes cluster.
 When the DataRobot application is installed and the ingress resources are created, `external-dns` will automatically create a DNS record pointing at the ingress resource.